bishwaG/nf-nextpie/README.md

    -resume
 ```

+> NOTE: `$HOME/Nextpie/cd assets/example-workflow/nextflow.config` contains `plugins { id 'nf-nextpie' }` which will tell Nextflow to pull `nf-nextpie` during a runtime.
+The config file `nextflow.config` also contains variables `workflow_name` to store pipeline name and `workflow_ver` to store pipeline version.

-## Integrating with a Nextflow pipeline.
+## Integrating `nf-nextpie` with a Nextflow pipeline.

 To use the plugin in any Nexflow pipleine add the following content in `nextflow.config` file of your Nextflow pipeline.
+This way the pipeline will use the plugin during every run.

 ```
 plugins {
   id 'nf-nextpie'
 }
 ```

+If you do not want to ad the plugin to a pipeline, but want to use in run-by-run basis provide `-plugins nf-nextpie@0.0.1` parameter in Nextflow's command-line.